On March 30, there were 160,700+ cases in the U.S., 370 in Kansas and 49 in Sedgwick County.

 Papa called me and Aunt Sherry via Zoom, and we all talked and had a little fun changing out backgrounds.
 Papa was in Paris, with the Eiffel Tower in the background, and I was in the Bellagio Hotel in Las Vegas.

-In the U.S., 42 states have issued “stay-at-home” orders in capacity or another (think I read that 9 out of 10 Americans are under such orders).
+In the U.S., 42 states have issued “stay-at-home” orders in some capacity or another.
 The only states holding out are Arkansas, Iowa, Nebraska, North Dakota, South Dakota, South Carolina, Wyoming and Utah.

 Zach got a “meat preparation 101” lesson today.